NunuMarie3000/Lab6-Asynchronous-Code-and-APIs/README.md

 8-19-2022 2:56pm - Application working properly, cute colorscheme and styling applied.
-Deployment to Netlify emminent 8-19-2022 3:52pm -Form requires input to work 8-29-2022 4:04pm - Alerts user of error if one occurs during axios request
+Deployment to Netlify emminent 8-19-2022 3:52pm -Form requires input to work 8-29-2022 4:04pm - Alerts user of error if one occurs during axios request 8-24-2022 10:41pm - Requests in place for created server, Weather component to render weather info we'll eventually get from our server.
+ACP changes

 ## Credit and Collaborations